 Is the Standard Model Isolated?

 The Large Hadron Collider (LHC) is probing physics in a new kinematic region, at energies around and above the electroweak symmetry-breaking scale.
-With the discovery of the Higgs boson , the first data-taking period of the LHC experiments demonstrated that the understanding of electroweak symmetry-breaking within the Standard Model (SM) is broadly correct, and thus that the theory is potentially validwell above the TeV scale.
-Many precision measurements of hadronic jets, charged leptons, and other final states have been published, reaching into this new kinematic domain.
+With the discovery of the Higgs boson , ATLAS and CMS demonstrated that the understanding of electroweak symmetry-breaking within the Standard Model (SM) is broadly correct, and thus that the theory is potentially valid well above the TeV scale.
+Many precision measurements have been published, reaching into this new kinematic domain.

-The predictions of the SM are generally in agreement with the data, while the many dedicated searches for physics beyond the SM have excluded a wide range of possible scenarios.
-Nevertheless, there are reasons to be confident that physics beyond the Standard Model (BSM) exists; examples include the gravitational evidence for dark matter, the large preponderance of matter over antimatter in the universe, and the existence of gravity itself.
-None of these can be easily accommodated within known Standard Model.
+The predictions of the SM are so far generally in agreement with the data.
+Many dedicated searches for physics beyond the SM (BSM) have excluded a wide range of possible scenarios.
+Nevertheless, there are reasons to be confident that the SM is not the full story; examples include the gravitational evidence for dark matter, the large preponderance of matter over antimatter in the universe, and the existence of gravity itself.
+None of these can be easily accommodated within the SM alone.

-Contur is a procedure and toolkit designed to set limits on theories Beyond the Standard Model using measurements at particle colliders.
-The original procedure is defined in a ‘white paper’ , which should be used as a reference for this method.
+The original Contur procedure is defined in a ‘white paper’ , which should be used as a reference for the method.

-Contur produces a combined limit derived from comparisons between theoretical simulations and data at the particle-level.
+Currently, Contur produces combined sensitivity limits derived from comparisons between theoretical simulations and data at the particle-level.
 That is, the theory simulates a fully-exclusive final state, and the data have been corrected for detector effects.

 Contur exploits the fact that particle-level differential measurements made in fiducial regions of phase-space have a high degree of model-independence.
-These measurements can therefore be compared to BSM physics implemented in Monte Carlo generators in a very generic way, allowing a wider array of final states to be considered than is typically the case.
+These measurements can therefore be compared to BSM physics implemented in Monte Carlo generators in a very generic way, allowing a wider array of models and final states to be considered than is typically the case.
 The Contur approach should be seen as complementary to the discovery potential of direct searches, being designed to eliminate inconsistent BSM proposals in a context where many (but perhaps not all) measurements are consistent with the Standard Model.
-The Contur method is highly scaleable to other models and future measurements and we intend to reflect these developments in these pages.

 What to expect of these pages